Monday, June 4, 2012

 What’s the deal with drilling holes in your drive servos?

-1. It reads its current angle the angle given by the static pot (usually inside the enclosure).
-The static pot is usually set such that it reports back about 90°, which is the zero-point of most standard servos.
+its current anglethe angle given by the static pot (usually inside the enclosure).
+The static pot is usually set such that it reports back about 90°, which is the zero-point of most standard servos. - As above

 So, why are you drilling holes again?